osome-iu/SimSoM/README.md

 - Activate virtualenv and run `pip install -e .` for the module imports to work correctly.

 ## Data
-The empiricla network is created from the [Replication Data](https://doi.org/10.7910/DVN/6CZHH5) for: [Right and left, partisanship predicts vulnerability to misinformation](https://doi.org/10.37016/mr-2020-55),
+The empirical network is created from the [Replication Data](https://doi.org/10.7910/DVN/6CZHH5) for: [Right and left, partisanship predicts vulnerability to misinformation](https://doi.org/10.37016/mr-2020-55),
 where:
 - `measures.tab` contains user information, i.e., one's partisanship and misinformation score.
 - `anonymized-friends.json` is the adjacency list.